WMT-Metrics-task/wmt21-metrics-data/README.md

 ### Files in this repository:
 - `metric_submissions/all_inputs`: Download all metric submissions for all inputs including newstest, florestest, tedtalks and challengesets
-- `metric_submissions/challenge_sets`: Download all metric submissions for all only challengeset inputs
+- `metric_submissions/challenge_sets`: Download all metric submissions for challenge sets only

 ### Bibtex Citation